kalantar-msb/llm-d-benchmark/tektonc/tasks.md

 - list of paths?

-### Task: `upload`
+### Task: `upload-s3`

 **Description**:

-Copy results from a locally mounted files to remote location.
-Should there be one task per target type?
+Copy results from a locally mounted files to remote s3 bucket.

 **Inputs**:

-- list of paths to upload
+- *paths* - list of paths to upload
 - target_details

     - this is specific to the target type, for example for s3 compatible bucket: